gigasquid/gigasquid.github.io/source/_posts/2018-07-05-clojure-mxnet-the-module-api.markdown

 This is an introduction to the high level Clojure API for deep learning library [MXNet](http://mxnet.incubator.apache.org/).

 The module API provides an intermediate and high-level interface for performing computation with neural networks in MXNet.
-Module wraps a Symbol and one or more Executors.
-It has both a high level and intermediate level api.

 To follow along with this documentation, you can use this namespace to with the needed requires: